2019 Session Descriptions

 Texas is not alone in our need to grow foster home capacity that can meet the therapeutic needs of children and youth.
 Therapeutic foster care capacity is not easy to grow but is something Texas will rely on heavily to help serve children exiting residential treatment centers (RTC), and with the State’s new Treatment Foster Care (TFC) Program, will prevent children from ever needing RTC or psychiatric stays.
 This session will feature three Child Placing Agencies (CPA) currently offering Treatment Foster Care.
 They will share insights about TFC, tips for growing your own CPA’s capacity to serve therapeutic children, and ways we can help kinship caregivers serve children with higher needs.
 The session will also provide national perspective on therapeutic foster care.

-Presenters: Jenni Lord, Chief Executive Officer, Chosen Care; Sue Miklos, Executive Director, The Bair Foundation; Scott Lundy, Chief Executive Officer, Arrow Child and Family Ministries; and Bill Lund, Chief Executive Office, CK Family Services
+Presenters: Jenni Lord, Chief Executive Officer, Chosen Care; Renay Crouse, Executive Vice President, The Bair Foundation; Scott Lundy, Chief Executive Officer, Arrow Child and Family Ministries; and Bill Lund, Chief Executive Officer, CK Family Services

 F6 Adapting Foster Care Capacity to Better Work with Children and Youth with Unique Needs